 rewarding place to visit.
 It is very different to the rest of Europe – there is a different mood and a different way of doing things.
 It just feels good.

-We like Germany so much we learnt its difficult language - you can’t understand European history without understanding German history, and you can’t really understand German history without speaking the language.
+We like Germany so much we learned its difficult language - you can’t understand European history without understanding German history, and you can’t really understand German history without speaking the language.

-AFTER GERMAN REUNIFICATION in 1990 Berlin once again became the capital of Germany.
-It was almost totally destroyed in World War II, and stupidly divided in two for 40 years.
-But a wonderful new Berlin has risen from the ashes.
+AFTER GERMAN REUNIFICATION in 1990 Berlin again became the capital of Germany.
+It was almost totally destroyed in World War II, and stupidly divided in two for 40 years by the ugly and deadly Berlin Wall.
+But a wonderful new city has risen from the ashes.

 Berlin has great museums and art galleries, including the world’s greatest collection of ancient Egyptian artefacts.
 There is a large area actually called Museum Island.
 Berlin’s bars and clubs and restaurants are legendary.
 It is a great place to visit.

 During the Cold War West Berlin was the only place in West Germany that didn’t have conscription.
 It was heavily subsidized by the West as a capitalist island in a Communist sea.
-So all the lefty young people went there to live.
-It became a hotbed of the 60s and 70s youth movement, with a flowering arts scene.
+So all the lefty young people went there to live and it became a hotbed of the 60s and 70s youth movement, with a flowering arts scene.

 Now it has re-entered the mainstream, but the tradition lingers on.
 Ageing hippies will feel right at home.
 Others won’t have a problem either – it’s a very easy-going place.

-Before the Berlin Wall came down, the Kurfürstendamm was one of the great shopping streets of the world.
+Before the Berlin Wall came down, the Kurfürstendamm in West Berlin was the big shopping district.
 Now it’s a little faded and the action has moved to Friedrichstrasse in the old East.
-From there down to the famous Brandenburg Gate runs the Unter den Linden, called Karl Marx Allee in Communist times, It is one of the great boulevards of the world.
+From there down to the famous Brandenburg Gate runs the Unter den Linden, called Karl Marx Allee in Communist times.
+It is one of the great boulevards of the world.

 Berlin is a very multicultural city.
 The Germans have a word for it – MultiKulti.
 In some suburbs you could go through your whole life speaking only Turkish.